-Rugby World Cup: Spark Sport criticised over service again
+Rugby World Cup: Spark Sport responds after service criticised again

 Spark Sport confirmed yesterday that they are offering additional "customer care measures" in a bid to tackle ongoing streaming issues during the Rugby World Cup in Japan.

-However, the telco-turned-sports-streamer has rubbished social media claims that it would be offering Google chromecast and Apple TV devices to select customers.
+However, the telco-turned-sports-streamer has rubbished social media claims that it would be offering Google Chromecast and Apple TV devices to select customers.

 According to a statement, some customers would receive Freeview SmartVU devices and home visits to troubleshoot their streaming complications.

-Spark Sport have had a rocky start to the World Cup with complaints over the quality of the streaming continuing to flood in.
+Spark Sport has had a rocky start to the World Cup with complaints over the quality of the streaming continuing to flood in.

 The commission had received six further complaints since then.